Sajith75/ci-project-kube/README.md

 5. The deployment services needs to be restarted after, this can be done by running the commands ```kubectl delete -f deployments``` and ```kubectl apply -f deployments```

 6. The login page can now be accessed by going to the external ip followed by /authentication/login.

+### Jenkins
+1. Run the Jenkins yaml files using the command ```kubectl apply -f deployments```.

+1. Jenkins => A change to the source code on GitHub => triggers a jenkins job using webhooks => Docker images are rebuilt and pushed to Docker hub => Kubernetes pods are updated and run new images.